Sedge Warbler

 Feeding

-Mainly insectivorous during the summer, come autumn they will happily feed on berries and seeds from feeders and tables.
+Mainly insectivorous during the summer, come autumn they will happily feed on berries and seeds from bird feeders and tables.

 Breeding